You want to connect Android to Ubuntu to transfer files, see Android notifications, and send SMS text messages from your desktop — but how?

 GSConnect does not require any KDE or Qt dependencies.
 It’s totally standalone.

-The main differences between GSConnect and KDE Connect are: toolkit, dependencies and desktop environment.
+So the main differences between GSConnect and KDE Connect are: toolkit, dependencies and desktop environment.

 KDE Connect’s desktop app is written in Qt.
 Qt is wonderfully cross-platform, allowing KDE Connect to run on most Linux desktops and distros (not solely KDE Plasma) — there’s even an unsupported build for Windows 10!